+The car's front glass or windshield is a crucial safety component, which is designed to support the structural integrity of the vehicle.
 The second type of aftermarket automotive glass comes from the OEM, but was created on a different production line.
 This means that the car glass is made specifically for the make and model of your vehicle and is guaranteed to fit.
-Although aftermarket glass is not made by your car's original manufacturer, glass is generally manufactured to a great standard.
-In fact, the car's front glass or windshield is a crucial safety component, which is designed to support the structural integrity of the vehicle.
+Although aftermarket glass is not made by your car's original manufacturer, it is generally manufactured to a great standard.